ty-moodley/automate_the_boring_stuff/README.md

 >> 9
 ```

-As we can see in the example above, the function can be called whenever we need to do exponent calculations.
+The example above shows a function can be called whenever we need to do exponent calculations.
 The
 function itself includes the parameters `base` and `power`, with the function returning the evaluated exponent
 calculation.
 When the function is called we provide the arguments that we require (`3` for base and `2` power) and these
 values take the place of the parameter in the calculation.